 “Natural light, views, a place to spend time with family and friends and a feeling of welcome as people walk through the door — all of these are so important to our patients, many of who spend hours here for weeks, months or sometimes years at a time.”

-Designed by specialist healthcare and aged-care architect HSPC Health Architects and built by Melbourne-based commercial construction company Kingdom Constructions, the redevelopment is the second stage of a 10-year masterplan for the site.
+Designed by specialist healthcare and aged-care architect HSPC Health Architects and built by Melbourne-based commercial construction company Kingdom Projects, the redevelopment is the second stage of a 10-year masterplan for the site.

 The first phase, completed in 2016, included a new 60-bed mental health ward and new consulting suites along with the addition of electroconvulsive therapy and transcranial magnetic stimulation treatment services.